Delivering the Young Leaders' Scheme

 Kind regards,

 Young people often chose to volunteer as part of their Duke of Edinburgh's Award or Queen's Guide Award, which is great.
-They need to complete Module A and further training as appropriate to their role.
+They need to complete Module A and further learning as appropriate to their role.
 At the end of doing their relevant award, if your young person would like to continue being a Young Leader, they can join Scouts as an Explorer Scout.

 Ref: A new Explorer Scout Young Leader volunteering in your section.